MadhuraSree/Task-3IMAGE-CLASSIFICATION-MODEL/README.md

 Task 3 – CNN Image Classification with Fashion MNIST

 ## About the Project

-This project focuses on building a Convolutional Neural Network (CNN) model using PyTorch to classify images from the Fashion MNIST dataset.
-The model is also designed to predict classes for custom grayscale images (28×28 pixels), making it suitable for both academic and real-world applications.and the dataset has letters output will be given in single letter of the requried image.
+This project focuses on building a Convolutional Neural Network (CNN) using PyTorch to classify images from the Fashion MNIST dataset.
+The model is trained to identify 10 categories of clothing items (like shirts, shoes, and bags) based on 28×28 grayscale images.

+The model is also capable of predicting labels for custom grayscale images, and displays the predicted output as a single character/class label (e.g., T-shirt = “T”).

-This task is part of the CodTech IT Solutions Machine Learning Internship.# Task-3IMAGE-CLASSIFICATION-MODEL IMAGE CLASSIFICATION MODEL
+This task is developed as part of the Machine Learning Internship by CodTech IT Solutions, demonstrating deep learning concepts in real-world image classification.

-Objectives
+## Objectives
-Train a CNN model to classify Fashion MNIST images into 10 clothing categories
+Train a CNN model to classify Fashion MNIST images into 10 categories

-Apply transformations such as normalization, cropping, and augmentation
+Apply data preprocessing including normalization, random cropping, and horizontal flipping

 Evaluate model performance using accuracy and loss curves

-Load and classify custom input images using the trained model
+Load and predict custom 28×28 grayscale input images

+Display predicted output with visual confirmation

-Dataset Description
+## Dataset Description

 Dataset: Fashion MNIST

-Source: torchvision.datasets.FashionMNIST (downloaded automatically)
+Source: torchvision.datasets.FashionMNIST

-Images: 28x28 grayscale
+Format: 28x28 grayscale images

+Categories:
+['T-shirt/top', 'Trouser', 'Pullover', 'Dress', 'Coat', 'Sandal', 'Shirt', 'Sneaker', 'Bag', 'Ankle boot']

+Automatic Download: Handled by PyTorch during training

+Prediction Output: Returns the class label for input image (e.g., "Sneaker")

+## Key Features

+✅ Load and preprocess dataset with augmentation

+✅ Define a custom CNN architecture with 3 convolutional layers

+✅ Train for 10 epochs using Adam optimizer

+✅ Plot and visualize accuracy and loss over epochs

+✅ Load custom .png images, resize to 28×28, and predict using the trained model

+✅ Display image and predicted label using matplotlib

+## Libraries Used

+torch	Deep learning framework

+torchvision	Load datasets and image transforms

+PIL	Image loading and conversion

+matplotlib	Accuracy/loss and prediction plots

+seaborn	Visual enhancements (optional)

 ## output: